KushaalSingh/C-Console-Application/README.md

   - MAIN       - `containing the main function`
   - UTIL       - `containing the utility functions`
   - CLINIC     - `containing the process function`
-  - DATA FILES - `containing the list of clients and appointments`
 -----------------------------------------------------------------------
 The general overview of the application is this, the main menu allows the user to go either to `patient menu` or the `appointment menu`.